Pocket Network (POKT) Price Tops $0.18

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Pocket Network launched on July 28th, 2020.
+Pocket Network’s genesis date was July 28th, 2020.
 Pocket Network’s total supply is 1,683,071,360 tokens and its circulating supply is 1,019,807,684 tokens.
+The Reddit community for Pocket Network is https://reddit.com/r/poktnetwork and the currency’s Github account can be viewed here.
 The official message board for Pocket Network is forum.pokt.network.
+Pocket Network’s official website is www.pokt.network.
 Pocket Network’s official Twitter account is @poktnetwork and its Facebook page is accessible here.
-Pocket Network’s official website is www.pokt.network.
-The Reddit community for Pocket Network is https://reddit.com/r/poktnetwork and the currency’s Github account can be viewed here.

-It is usually not possible to buy alternative cryptocurrencies such as Pocket Network directly using U.S. dollars.
-Investors seeking to acquire Pocket Network should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Pocket Network using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Pocket Network directly using US dollars.
+Investors seeking to acquire Pocket Network should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Pocket Network using one of the exchanges listed above.

 Receive News & Updates for Pocket Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pocket Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.